sdthompson1/babylon/docs/lang-ref.md

    `i16` and `u32` values.)

- - Alternatively, if the previous step is not possible (which happens when the input types are `i64` and `u64`), then both inputs are implicitly cast to `u64`.
-(In this case, the verifier will check that the `i64` input is non-negative; if this cannot be proved, then a verifier error results.)
+ - Alternatively, if the previous step is not possible (which happens when one input type is signed and the other is `u64`), then both inputs are implicitly cast to `u64`.
+(In this case, the verifier will check that the signed input is non-negative; if this cannot be proved, then a verifier error results.)

 The result of the operation will then have the same type as the two input operands (which now both have the same type, following the above